sigsum/sigsum-go/doc/tools.md

 version 2 proofs, as created by the current `sigsum-submit`, and version 1 proofs, as created by older versions of `sigsum-submit`.

 The message to be verified is read from standard input.
-Like for `sigsum-submit`, by default the message is the SHA256 hash of the input data.
+Similar to `sigsum-submit`, by default the message is the SHA256 hash of the input data.
 If the `--raw-hash` options is provided, the input is used as is, without hashing, and in this case, it must be either exactly 32